aazard/Cyber_Security_Base_Project_II/README.md

 # Nmap 7.80 scan initiated Sun Mar  8 20:48:34 2020 as: nmap -sC -sV -p- -A -oA Meta3 192.168.1.40 (output file attached)

-The scan results reveled a lot of valuable information about the open ports and services running on the target machine.
-There is no authentication required to access the administrative functions, default credentials are not changed and there are several outdated versions running.
-Snort didn’t alert about anything, because port scan detection configurations has been commented out from snort.conf on default.
+Scan results discovered many of valuable information about the open ports and services running on the target device.
+There was no authentication required to access the administrative functions, default credentials are not changed and there are outdated versions of a few were running.
+Snort obviously did not trigger a warning about anything, as the port scan detection configurations has been commented out from snort.conf on default.

 EXPLOIT I – ELASTIC SEARCH – CVE-2014-3120

 STEP 4: PORT 9200 – Elasticsearch

-Googling about the gethered information i stumbled upon this link which has an exploit for that service.
+Googling about the gethered information I found a link which has an exploit for that service.

 Vulnerability name: Elastic search - CVE-2014-3120